Vitiligo: How to cope with vitiligo?

 Do not stare at a person with vitiligo.
 It is considered bad manners to embarrass anyone suffering from vitiligo!

-Do not discuss with the sufferer as to what this is, how did it happen, etc, which might make him feel more embarrassed.
+Do not discuss with the sufferer as to what this is, how it happened, etc., which might make him feel more embarrassed.

 Patients with vitiligo do not need pity or sympathy.
 They simply need understanding.